Are you Feeling Overwhelmed? Meaning, Signs, & How to Cope

 Breaking Down Tasks

 The best way to clear a mental fog is to use a simple priority system.
+Dr Sethi recommends prioritising by dividing tasks into different parts to make situations more manageable and easier to process.
 You can divide your tasks into three groups to stop yourself from feeling so crowded:

-- A-Priority: These must be done right now.
+- A-Priority: These are the utmost priority and must be done right now.

-- B-Priority: These are important but can wait a little while.
+- B-Priority: These are important and needed, but not immediately.

-- C-Priority: These are not urgent at all.
+- C-Priority: These are not urgent and not a current priority.

-Pick just one task from your “A” list and focus on it for only fifteen minutes.
-This helps make the work feel much smaller and easier to start.
+Pick just one task from your “A” list.
+Focus on it for only fifteen minutes.
+This makes the work feel much smaller and easier to start, which helps prevent the tendency to catastrophise.

 Setting Boundaries

 You must learn that saying “no” is a healthy choice.
 Protecting your time and energy is not selfish.
-It is necessary for your survival.
+It is necessary for your well-being.
+Setting boundaries is a vital tool to prevent too much happening in life at once and to reduce the impact of an excessive workload.
 Over the long term, things like good sleep and regular movement are the foundation of your mental health.
-They help you stay steady even when things feel hectic.

 Real change happens when you make your health a priority.
 Getting enough sleep and connecting with friends are not luxuries.
-They are the tools that help you stay centered.
-Without them, even small problems can make you feel totally inundated again.
+They are the tools that help you stay centred.
+Dr Sethi emphasises that building this resilience increases your capacity to tolerate life’s demands and helps you process details in a healthy manner.
+Without these habits, even small problems can make you feel totally inundated again and lead back into a cycle of high anxiety.

 Moving Forward

-To feel overwhelmed is not a sign of weakness.
+Feeling overwhelmed is not a sign of weakness.
 It is actually useful data from your body.
 It is a sign that you need to change your current pace.
+Dr Sethi encourages a practical approach, reminding us that while anxiety is a natural response to a stimulus, like the anxiety for an exam that helps you prepare, it must be managed so it does not become overwhelming.
 Start small by setting one new boundary this week.
 Progress is not always about doing more.
 Sometimes it is about doing less so you can focus on what truly matters.

 Frequently Asked Questions

 What is the difference between feeling stressed and feeling overwhelmed?
 Stress is a reaction to pressure that can sometimes help you work faster.
-You feel overwhelmed when that pressure is so high that you can no longer cope.
+Dr Sethi points out that an optimal level of anxiety is actually important to perform.
+You feel overwhelmed, however, when that pressure is so high that you can no longer tolerate or process it in a healthy manner.
 You feel buried by your tasks rather than challenged by them.

 How long does this feeling typically last?
-It depends on the cause.
+It depends on the cause and how many stressors are present.
 It might go away in a few hours if you solve a specific problem.
-However, if the cause is something like a big life change, you might feel this way for weeks.
-The most important thing is whether you are finding time to recover between these moments.
+However, if the cause is something like a big life change or if you have higher levels of anxiety that lead to constant catastrophising, you might feel this way for weeks.